simh/simh/0readme_ethernet.txt

          http://packetlife.net/blog/2010/mar/19/sniffing-wireshark-non-root-user/
          describes how to do this for wireshark.
 The exact same capabilities are needed by SIMH for network support.
 Use that article as a guide.
       c) For Unix/Unix-like systems which use bpf devices (NetBSD, OpenBSD, FreeBSD and OS/X) it is possible to set permissions on the bpf devices to allow read and write access to users other than root (For example: chmod 666 /dev/bpf*).
 Doing this, has its own security issues.
       d) For other platforms this will likely mean running as root.
     Additional alternative methods for avoiding the 'run as root' requirement will be welcomed.

  2. If you want to use TAP devices, and any surrounding system network/bridge setup must be done before running SIMH.
 However, once that is done (possibly at system boot time), using the TAP devices can be done without root privileges.

 Building on Linux, {Free|Net|Open}BSD, OS/X, Solaris, other *nix:

  1. Get/make/install the libpcap-dev package (or libpcap-devel) for your operating system.
 Sources:
       All    : http://www.tcpdump.org/
       Older versions of libpcap can be found, for various systems, at:
       Linux  :
                 Debian Based distributions:
                        # apt-get install libpcap-dev
                 RedHat/Fedora Based distributions:
                        # yum install libpcap-devel

       OS/X   : The libpcap components are installed as part of the Xcode developer package.
 Instructions to install Xcode on various OSX versions are available at:
                   https://guide.macports.org/chunked/installing.xcode.html
                Be sure to install the command line tools which are installed with the command "xcode-select --install" in more recent versions of the Apple developer support.

       HP-UX  : ftp://hpux.connect.org.uk/hpux/Networking/Admin/

 	    NOTE: The repositories for older versions of these platforms don't contain a version of libpcap greater than 0.8.1.
 	          However, most(all) recent releases of *nix environments ship with sufficiently recent versions of libpcap either automatically installed or available for installation as part of the distribution.
-	          The OS provided libpcap-dev components will be prefereable to a package built from www.tcpdump.org sources.
+	          The OS provided libpcap-dev components will be preferable to a package built from www.tcpdump.org sources.
 This is due to the fact that various OS supplied packages will depend on the OS supplied libpcap.
 The improper build or install of the www.tcpdump.org source package can conflict with the OS provided one and break the OS provided applications (i.e. tcpdump and/or wireshark) as well as not working correctly for use by simh.

  2. If you install the vendor supplied libpcap-dev package then the simh makefile will automatically use the vendor supplied library without any additional arguments.
 If you have downloaded and built libpcap from www.tcpdump.org, then the existing makefile will detect that this is the case and try to use that.

  3. The makefile defaults to building simulators with network support which dynamically load the libpcap library.
 This means that the same simulator binaries will run on any system whether or not libpcap is installed.
 If you want to force direct libpcap linking during a build you do so by typing 'make USE_NETWORK=1'.
 You must build with gcc to do this.
 There is no observable benefit to directly linking against libpcap.
 Support for directly linking libpcap is deprecated on all platforms except Linux and macOS where it has already been removed.

  4. Some platforms (HP-UX in particular) may not have vendor supplied libpcap components available and installed with the operating system.
 The packages which are available for this platform install include and library files in user specified locations.
 When building on these platforms the library path must be specified on the make command line.
 This can be done with:
     'make LPATH=/usr/lib:/usr/local/lib'